igniterealtime/Smack/documentation/gettingstarted.md

 ```

 Smack provides two ways to read incoming packets: `PacketListener`, and
 `PacketCollector`.
-Both use `PacketFilter` instances to determine which
+Both use `StanzaFilter` instances to determine which
 packets should be processed.
 A packet listener is used for event style
 programming, while a packet collector has a result queue of packets that you
 can do polling and blocking operations on.
 So, a packet listener is useful